-SCHOOL NAME Holywell Village First School TYPE OF SCHOOL First school with nursery providing education for pupils aged 3 years to 9 years
+SCHOOL NAME Holywell Village First School

+TYPE OF SCHOOL First school with nursery providing education for pupils aged 3 years to 9 years

-% pupils with SEND on school roll SEN 14% ACCESSIBILITY Accessibility plan can be found here : Fully wheelchair Ramps to all parts of schoo Wet room with ceiling hois changing table and acces Allocated parking space bl (except staff areas) st, shower, adjustable sible sink and toilet Yes Auditory/Visual en Staff trained in the support hearing aids and com nhancements of pupils who require Yes Other Adap Inclusive for pupils with med first aid trained and some tr relating to supporting childrer core off ical needs.
-Support staff ained in specialist work with medical needs (see Yes CORE OFFER Are you able to deliver your core offer consistently over all areas of your Yes.
+% pupils with SEND on school roll SEN 16%

+ACCESSIBILITY Fully wheelchair accessible: Yes Accessibility plan can be Ramps to all parts of school found here: Wet room with ceiling hois iound nere . changing table and accessible sink and toilet Allocated parking space f Auditory/Visual er Yes Staff trained in the support hearing aids and com Yes Other Adaptations Inclusive for pupils with medical needs.
+Support staff 165 first aid trained and some trained in specialist work relating to supporting children with medical needs (see core off - CORE OFFER • er all areas of your Are you able to deliver your core offer consistently over all areas of your school?
+Yes.
 All children educated on one site.
 Staffing is flexible based on the needs of all the children.
-Learning Support Assistants (LSA's) are phonics trained.
-Various members of staff have completed training in: Speech and Language, Sensory Support (hearing impaired) Memory (auditory & Visual), Behaviour Management, Attachment, Autistic Spectrum Disorder training, Dyslexia training, Dyscalculia, Attention Deficit, NELI (Nuffield Early Intervention) and Talk Boost.
+Learning Suppo - members of staff have completed training in: Speech and Language, Sensory Support (hearing impaired) Memory (auditory & Visual), Behaviour Management, Attachment, Autistic Spectrum Disorder training, Dyslexia training, Dyscalculia, Attention Deficit, NELI (Nuffield Early Intervention) and Talk Boost.
 The Head teacher is the School SENCO who holds the required SENCO Award.
-Staff work closely with parents/carers to identify children with SEND (and those a risk), and intervention is put in place at the earliest opportunity.
+Staff work closely with parents (carers to identify children with SEND (and these at Staff work closely with parents/carers to identify children with SEND (and those at risk) and intervention is put in place at the earliest expertupity.
+All children in risk), and intervention is put in place at the earliest opportunity.
 All children in our school receive quality first teaching.
 We use many different teaching strategies to scaffold the children's learning, to ensure all children make good progress from their starting points.
-This could include: Systematic phonics - taught throughout school from reception to year 4, through Floppy's Phonics.
-Numicon Intervention Programme (intervention) - available for children who require support in maths.
-Visual maths aids - displayed in all class rooms e.g. 100 square, times tables, numbers, number lines etc. Individual resources are available for all children.
+This could include: Systematic phonics - taught throughout school from reception to year 4, through Eleppy's Phonics through Floppy's Phonics.
+Numicon Intervention Programme (intervention) - available for children who require support in method who require support in maths. • Visual maths aids - displayed in all class rooms e.g. 100 square, times tables, numbers, number lines etc. Individual resources are available for all children.
 Learning Support Assistants - used in every class to support the learning of different groups of children.
+Soveral members of staff are trained in of different groups of children.
 Several members of staff are trained in speech and language support.
 We offer a nurturing village family ethos which ensures all children feel safe and secure.
 We work closely with parents to ensure good attendance of pupils.
-Emotional support is offered to any child who needs it through our trained Emotional Literacy Support Assistant (ELSA).
-POLICIES Does the school publish the following policies on its website?
-SEND Yes
+Emotional support is offered to any child who needs it through our trained Emotional Literacy Support Assistant (ELSA). traineu Emotional Literacy Support Assistant (ELSA).
+POLICIES Does the school publish the SEND Yes following policies on its website?
+Vac SAFEGUARDING (Child Yes Protection) 1

-SAFEGUARDING (Child Protection) Yes

 BEHAVIOUR Yes

 EQUALITY & DIVERSITY Yes

-Is the school aware/familiar wi ith the requirements of the Yes

-Disability Discrimination Act 19 2010?
+Is the school aware/familiar with the requirements of the Disability Discrimination Act 1995 and the Equality Act 2010?
+Yes

 This SEND Report complies with:

-section 69 of the Children and Families Act 2014
+en and Families Act 2014

 paragraph 3 of schedule 10 to the Equality Act 2010 (accessibility plan)

 regulation 51 and schedule 1 of the Special Educational Needs and Disability Regulations 2014 where

 appropriate

-section 6 of the Special educational needs and disability code of practice: 0 to 25 years
+• section 6 of the Specia educational needs and disability code of practice: 0 to 25 years